Saturday, November 21, 2015 at 8:00 pm

 Tuesday, December 1, 2015 at 7:00 pm

 Taste the tradition of Ireland’s County Waterford this holiday season, as Danu’s virtuosi players and top-notch guest dancers bring a traditional celebration of Christmas and Wrens Day to Wright Auditorium.
 The Washington Post lauds Danu’s “vibrant mix of virtuosity, energy and empathy.”
 Hear Ireland’s best flute, tin whistle, fiddle, button accordion and bouzouki players plus an acclaimed vocalist singing in Irish and English, as they bring the gathering to eastern North Carolina.
+Tickets on sale now.

 Friday, January 22, 2016 at 8:00 pm